Client

 The problems

-• The business had a limited understanding of the challenges EV drivers faced in different scenarios.
+• The business had limited understanding of customer pain points.

 • BP had separate apps for charging your EV at home and on their public network.

-• No procurement specification established to provide to charger manufacturers.
-This had resulted in their 9 different charging units having vastly different steps.
+• A lack of procurement specifications had resulted in BP's 9 charging units having vastly different steps.

 • Signage wasn’t standardised and the physical placement of charging units made parking difficult for customers.